makeevstranik/git-practice/commands.md

 - `git commit --amend` - cancel current commit by adding new file there
 - `git checkout -- file_notToBeSaved` - **Before commit!** cancel all changes in file
 - `git restore file_notToBeSaved` - the same command
+- `git checkout -f HEAD` - simple way to delete all changes in this branch

 ### Recover git state